tanmdoan/dotfiles-v2/README.md

 ### Make it your own

-Place your dotfiles into a `.local` file and the original dotfile will source your custom file.
+Place your customizations into a `.local` file and the original dotfile will source your custom file.

 For example: